-There is an astounding lack of education regarding the true purpose of the muscles in your midsection, and in the interest of achieving that ever-coveted six-pack via countless crunches and twists, standard workout programming has inadvertently marginalized some vital training techniques that can drastically reshape your waistline from the inside out — “anti-”exercises.
+There is an astounding lack of education regarding the true purpose of the muscles in your midsection, and in the interest of strengthening and sculpting via countless crunches and twists, standard workout programming has inadvertently marginalized some vital training techniques that can drastically reshape your waistline from the inside out — “anti-”exercises.

-Instead of initiating movement, these moves resist it, tapping into the deeper musculature of your midriff, giving you a sixer you never imagined and a soreness you will never forget.
+Instead of initiating movement, these moves resist it, tapping into the deeper musculature of your midriff, giving you a soreness you will never forget.
 Add them into your routine and enjoy greater strength, fewer injuries and a tighter, smaller waist — for real.

 Traditional ab training focuses on flexion movements such as crunches.
 However, your abdominal musculature is actually more complex than the simple six-pack.
 Multiple overlapping abdominal layers work in concert to help you twist, bend and stabilize in every direction and make physical activity possible.
 But your abs also have another function — resisting unwanted or excessive movement.
 This “anti-”movement occurs when your core musculature is contracted to hold your body in a singular plane, direction or motion, stabilizing your spine and pelvis to maintain a neutral position while being acted upon by outside forces.